Fancy Ball, by Rodolpho Chambelland: The figuration of frenzy

 17. The fact is that the essence of the balls in closed clubs seems to have changed little since the moment in which Chambelland painted his canvas: these balls represented then an already well established tradition, initiated still in the middle of the nineteenth-century, as a kind of reaction by the elite and the middle class to the feasts of the streets, characterized by the little refined play of the oldtime carnival [entrudo].
 The contrast between an ‘external’ Carnival, popular and rude, and another ‘internal’, more elitist and refined, was perpetuated through the decades that followed, and it was this later version of the feast that Chambelland choose to fix in his canvas.

 18. Beyond its intrinsic qualities, Fancy Ball represents, no doubt, one of the highest points in the relationship between visual arts and Carnival, a relationship that, since the end of the nineteenth-century until the present, has questioned the distinction between erudite and popular art, whose history, I believe, was not completely studied.
-It is even possible to claim that, at least in the Rio de Janeiro, no other popular feast is so intensely related to the visual arts like Momo’s festivities.
+It is even possible to claim that, at least in Rio de Janeiro, no other popular feast is so intensely related to the visual arts like Momo’s festivities.
 More precisely, as Mário Barata well anticipated in a text written almost fifty years ago,[10] that relationship presents two main sides: the first is related to the effective participation of artists in the elaboration of the Carnival in Rio de Janeiro; the second is related to the representation of the Carnival in works of drawing and painting.
 Here, albeit quickly, I would like to dwell on the two sides of the question.

 19. We know that it is from the final years of the Second Regency that start to appear the news of famed artists being hired by clubs, carnival societies or ‘cordõesto decorate the salons, to prepare allegorical vehicles and/or to paint standards.
 This last activity is the one from which there are more extant records.
 In the last Imperial Carnival, in 1889, for instance, Rodolpho Amoêdo and Décio Villares made the paintings of standards for two of the most traditional rival carnival societies - respectively, the Devil’s Lieutenants [Tenentes do Diabo] and the Fenians [Fenianos];[11] by doing it, we can say, they were quite anticipating theduelthat they would fight, in the field of ideas, in the occasion of the Reform in the Rio de Janeiros Academy of Arts in 1890.
 But Amoêdo and Villares were not the only artists of renown who have made standards.
 As it is listed by the writer Luiz Edmundo, recalling the festivities of the Momo in his youth, “Henrique Bernaredelli, for instance, has painted in his youth several standards like this.
 Belmiro de Almeida had garb in saying that he painted them.
 We know, still, many standards being painted by artists as Helios Seelinger, the Timóteo brothers, Chambelland and Fiúza Guimarães.”[12]